Are you thinking about biking across America? Do it! It will be a challenging but amazing experience!

-Here are a few of the perks of biking across a country:
+Here Are a Few of the Perks of Biking Across a Country:

-From mad potters, to hillbillies with flamethrowers, they made the trip what it was.
+From mad potters to hillbillies with flamethrowers, they made the trip what it was.
 Not to mention the awesome traveling buddies I serendipitously met while on the road: Dan 1, Tormod, Dan 3, and Sveinung.
 These guys were all great, I couldn’t have asked for a better crew.

 From the frozen shoreline in Maine, to the bubbling hot springs in Wyoming, this trip had tons of eye candy.
 Seeing these breathtaking places may not seem important to you if you haven’t done much exploring, but believe me, they are.

 Get in Shape

 I was getting plenty of vitamin D and fresh mountain air.
-Mix that with my protein rich diet of peanut butter and tuna, and my legs were transformed into two rock hard limbs.
+Mix that with my protein-rich diet of peanut butter and tuna, and my legs were transformed into two rock hard limbs.

 Do me a favor, think back over the last two and a half months of your life.
-Try to come up with a short list of things that you experienced, that you will remember for the rest of your life.
+Try to come up with a list of things that you experienced, that you will remember for the rest of your life.
 If you’re like me when I’m stuck at home, you can probably count all of them on one hand.
 In stark contrast, I can remember details about almost every single day on this trip.

 7. There is More than One Moral to a Good Story